MacSmithNZ/massageeden.co.nz/content/blog/2020-05-we-are-open/index.md

 ---
 title: "We're Open!"
 date: 2020-05-13T13:03:55+12:00
-description: Massage Me Day Spa will be opening it's doors from tomorrow and accepting new appointments.
+description: Massage Eden will be opening it's doors from tomorrow and accepting new appointments.
 author: Jenny K
 resources:
 - name: feature